antleaf/doapr/webroot/content/repositories/biorxiv.md

 remining_indrawn_item: Withdrawn articles remain visible; For removed articles, basic information remains on a tombstone page
 repository_type: Community-based
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.biorxiv.org/
-user_committees: Yes, Advisory group includes leaders in preprints and scholarly communication.
+user_committees: 'Yes, Advisory group includes leaders in preprints and scholarly communication.   '
 versioning_policy: Accepts new versions until acceptance at journal.
 All versions are available and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Author or Platform
-withdrawal_policy: 'Removal: Legal or biohazard reasons; Withdrawal: Plagiarism, false or inaccurate content, ethical and legal issues, co-author(s) did not consent to posting'
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
-  :description:
-- :service: google_scholar
-  :feature: indexing
-  :description:
-- :service: hypothes_is
-  :feature: commenting
-  :description:
-- :service: peer_community_in
-  :feature: peer review
   :description:
 - :service: crossref
   :feature: indexing